w3c/secure-payment-confirmation/security-privacy-questionnaire.md

 ## 11. Does this specification allow an origin some measure of control over a user agent's native UI?

 Yes.
+This feature allows an origin (usually a bank) to provide a set of information that will be shown to the user in a native UI:

+* Payment instrument icon and string
+* Payment amount and currency
+* Intended payee

-This feature allows an origin (usually a bank) to associate an icon and a descriptive string with a public key credential.
-This icon and string are displayed to the user in the user agent's native UI when this credential is exercised via Payment Request API.
+This information is displayed to the user in the user agent's native UI when this credential is exercised.
+If the merchant provides incorrect or fraudulent data to the API for confirmation by the user, the Relying Party can detect this when validating the assertion and reject the transaction.

 ## 12. What temporary identifiers might this this specification create or expose to the web?